drewvlaz/virtual-assistant/README.md

 ## Building

 This project uses Gradle to handle build configuration.
 Be sure to have it installed on your system.
+Also be sure to have javafx installed.
+Instructions can be found [here](https://openjfx.io/openjfx-docs/).

 ### Linux, Mac, and Windows
 <!-- <p align="center">